strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ## Max Listeners

 If multiple operations are executed by a connector before a connection is established with the database, these operation are queued up.
 If the number of queued operations exceeds [Node.js' default max listeners amount](https://nodejs.org/api/events.html#events_eventemitter_defaultmaxlisteners), it throws the following warning: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 connected listeners added.
 Use emitter.setMaxListeners() to increase limit`.
 We introduced a default value for the maximum number of emitters and now allow users to customize the number.
 In a LoopBack 3 application's `datasources.json`, you can change the number by setting the `maxOfflineRequests` property to your desired number.
 See [PR #1767](https://github.com/strongloop/loopback-datasource-juggler/pull/1767) and [PR #149](https://github.com/strongloop/loopback-connector/pull/149) for details.

+## Authorization

+This month the experimental version of `@loopback/authorization` is released by landing Raymond's [authorization feature PR](https://github.com/strongloop/loopback-next/pull/1205).

+Before releasing the module, the authorization system is verified and tested by a [PoC PR](https://github.com/strongloop/loopback4-example-shopping/pull/231) in the shopping example.
+Developers can decorate their endpoints with `@authorize()`, and provide the authorization metadata like `scope`, `resource`, `voter` in the decorator.
+Then define or plugin their own authorizers which determine whether a user has access to the resource.
+This is similar to how the authentication strategies are provided in the authentication system.

+`@loopback/authentication` and `@loopback/authorization` are combined in a way that the `authentication` module restores the user identity from a request, passes it as the current user to the `authorization` module which decides is the resource accessible by that user.

+Since the two modules share the identity abstracts to describe the user(or application, device in the future), we extracted the user related binding keys and types into a separate module `@loopback/security`.

+## Security

+As mentioned in the previous section, the interface `UserProfile` and `AuthenticationBindings.CURRENT_USER` are moved into `@loopback/security`.
+This module contains the common types/interfaces for LoopBack 4 security including authentication and authorization.

+In this package we defined interface `Principle` as the base type of all the identity models, like `UserProfile`, `Organization`, `Application`(the later two are still in build), it has a symbol field called `securityId`, which is used as the identity of a user/application/device.

 ## Call to Action